abinit/abipy/docs/workflows.rst

     **maximum** ``max_ncpus`` MPI nodes.
 Setting ``autoparal`` to 0 disables the automatic parallelization.
     Other values of autoparal are not supported*

-The complete list of ``qparams`` options supported with Slurm is be obtained with
+The complete list of ``qparams`` options supported with Slurm is obtained with

 .. command-output:: abirun.py . doc_manager slurm